atlassian/extract-react-types/README.md

 ```

 Also, if you are handling the kinds in a custom way, it is good to pass the final kind to kind2string, to ensure that you always pass a string to your react components.

+For examples of how to use this, the [@atlaskit/docs](https://www.npmjs.com/package/@atlaskit/docs) is this package.
+A good pattern on how to implement `kind2string` can be found in the [prettyproptypes](https://bitbucket.org/atlassian/atlaskit-mk-2/src/HEAD/packages/utils/docs/src/Props/PrettyPropType.js?at=master&fileviewer=file-view-default) file.